Initial Consultation & Assessment

 Kinesiology tape, Kinesio tape or K tape refers to a very thin, stretchy, cotton fabric which is non-medicated and latex free – making it friendly on the skin!
 It is designed to relieve muscle strain or acute injury causing discomfort.
 It is used to help reduce inflammation, swelling and bruising, increase lymphatic drainage and blood flow, reduce pain and discomfort, helps restore normal muscle function, promotes proprioception and acts as an aid to help support muscles and joints without restricting range of motion.
 Applied correctly it should last multiple days and withstand athletic activity and showering without coming off.
 It works by pulling up the dermal layers of skin and fascia (connective tissue), changing the structures of the fascial lines which allows an increased amount of blood, oxygen and nutrients supply to pass through the soft tissues helping with recovery.

-Strapping or Taping may be applied in all sessions (free of charge) when deemed necessary to do so, alternately you can book a separate 15 minute session for just £12.50.
+Strapping or Taping may be applied in all sessions (free of charge) when deemed necessary to do so.